|CAPT James L. Storm

 Captain Storm is a graduate of the Naval Post Graduate School, where he graduated with distinction and earned a Masters Degree in National Security Affairs.

-His personal awards include the Legion of Merit (two awards), the Meritorious Service Medal (two awards), the Navy and Marine Corps Commendation Medal (three awards), the Navy and Marine Corps Achievement Medal (five awards), and various unit and campaign awards.
+His awards include the Defense Meritorious Service Medal (two awards), the Meritorious Service Medal (three awards), the Joint Service Commendation Medal, the Navy and Marine Corps Commendation Medal (five awards), the Joint Service Achievement Medal, the Navy and Marine Corps Achievement Medal (two awards), and various unit, campaign, and service medals.